citycoins/governance/ccips/ccip-002/ccip-002-citycoins-activation.md

 ## Specification

-After a set of CityCoin contracts are deployed, an additional activation step must occur before any additional functions become available.
+After a set of CityCoin contracts are deployed, an additional activation step is required before the functions for mining and stacking become available.

+Within the core contract are variables to track the

 A threshold is set within the contract through which anyone can send a transaction as a signal for activating the CityCoin.